John Milton (Georgia politician): Legacy

 John married Hannah E. Spencer, and of their children, Gen. Homer Virgil Milton (q.v.), was an officer in the War of 1812.
-His grandson, also named John Milton, served as the Governor of Florida during the Civil War.
-John Milton's great-great-grandson was William Hall Milton, United States Senator from Florida.
+His grandson, also named John Milton, served as the governor of Florida during the Civil War.
+The governor's son, Jefferson Davis Milton, AKA "Jeff Milton", great-grandson of the subject of this article, became a Western lawman, Texas Ranger, Arizona lawman, and father of the U. S. Border Patrol.
+Another of John Milton's great-great-grandson was William Hall Milton, United States Senator from Florida.

-Milton's legacy as a Georgia founding father led to the naming of a county after him.
+John Milton's legacy as a Georgia founding father led to the naming of a county after him.
 Milton County, Georgia was formed in 1857, with a population of 6,730 in 1930, merged with Fulton County on January 1, 1932, through an act of the state legislature.
 In 2010 there was an effort to revive Milton County by separating portions of Fulton County.

 John Milton has recently been honored again by the formation of a new municipality in Georgia.
 The City of Milton, Georgia was formed in 2006 by an act of the Georgia Legislature, signed by Governor Sonny Purdue.
 The City of Milton mentions its namesake on its website: "Named after Revolutionary War Hero John Milton, the City of Milton is a part of Fulton County with County Commission representation."